flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

 This policy has the following input parameters required when launching the policy.

-- *Exclusion Tag Key* - an Azure-native instance tag to ignore instances that are not using AHUB/BYOL.
+- *Exclusion Tag Key* - An Azure-native instance tag to ignore instances that are not using AHUB/BYOL.
 Only supply the tag key.
 The policy assumes that the tag value is irrelevant.
 - *Email addresses* - A list of email addresses of the recipients you wish to notify
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).